 Novartis last week opened its newest cell and gene therapy facility in Stein, Switzerland, giving the drugmaker a closer-to-home option for Kymriah patients, the company said in a release.

-The new facility, which is expected to employ 450, will allow Novartis to manufacture tailored cell therapies for European patients, opening a bottleneck that previously required two transatlantic flights to the drugmaker's sole facility in Morris Plains, New Jersey.
+The new facility, which is expected to employ 450 workers, will allow Novartis to manufacture tailored cell therapies for European patients, opening a bottleneck that previously required two transatlantic flights to the drugmaker's sole facility in Morris Plains, New Jersey.

 “Our site in Stein is vital for new launches of solid and liquid drugs,” Steffen Lang, Novartis' global head of technical operations, said in a release.
 "The construction of the new manufacturing facility is another investment in the production of breakthrough cell-based therapies that can potentially change the lives of patients.”